 - students on alternative courses you might be considering

-Take a look at the Careers Service's Changing or leaving your course: your questions answered (PDF: 290KB) as a helpful starting point.
+Take a look at the Careers Service's Changing or Leaving Your Course FAQs (PDF: 290KB) as a helpful starting point.

-- Student Wellbeing - counselling services, disability and dyslexia support and information and advice on healthcare matters, faith and all aspects of funding and finance
+- information and advice on healthcare matters, faith and all aspects of funding and finance

-resources, advice and one-to-one support on numerical and mathematical skills
+Resources, advice and one-to-one support on numerical and mathematical skills are available from Maths Aid.

-- Writing Development Centre - resources, advice and one-to-one support on academic writing skills and practice
+The Writing Development Centre provides resources, advice and one-to-one support on academic writing skills and practice.

-- In-Sessional English - English language support for international students
+English language support for international students is available from In-Sessional English.

-- Student Advice Centre - free, impartial advice and representation on a range of issues including finance and academic matters
+The Student Advice Centre offers free, impartial advice and representation on a range of issues including finance and academic matters.